Black Dyke Band: History

 The band was formerly the band of the Black Dyke Mills in Queensbury, Bradford, West Yorkshire, England, a company owned by John Foster.
 Foster, a French horn player, joined with others in a small brass and reed band in Queensbury in 1816.
-This band faltered, and another band formed – called the Queenshead Band – which consisted of 18 musicians around 1843.
-This second band also faltered, but in 1855, Foster and other musicians established the new mill band, and outfitted it with uniforms made from the mill's own cloth.
-Most of the musicians in the band also worked at the mill, and a close bond was fostered with the local community.
+That band faltered, and another one, called the Queenshead Band, which consisted of 18 musicians, was formed in around 1843.
+The second band also faltered but, in 1855, Foster and other musicians established the new mill band, and outfitted it with uniforms made from the mill's own cloth.
+Most of the musicians also worked at the mill, and a close bond was fostered with the local community.
 The band has remained active since that time, and still rehearses in its original rooms.

 Black Dyke was the first band to achieve the "Grand Slam" in 1985 by winning the Yorkshire regional, European, British Open and National Championship contests.
 They were also voted BBC Band of the Year.

 They appeared in an episode of Victoria Wood's dinnerladies sitcom in 1999.